When their eyes met, she knew.

 I asked Dreama about her secret to life.
 These days, as she dances “singularly rather than plurally” (her words) she says, “Each year I choose a word to take with me into the new year.
 I encourage everyone to do so.
 Take the time to choose a word, make that your priority for an entire year, and watch the changes that happen!
 One year, my chosen word was gratitude.
 As I gave thanks through the months, it seemed like I had more and more to be grateful for.
 The next year, it was faith.
 That year was incredibly special for me: I not only found Christ, but I learned that true faith is so much deeper than the simple word.
 Because of gratitude and faith, I now understand and appreciate why I went through all my trials.
 My courage came from God and continues in everything I do today.
 My angels are walking with me every step of the way.

 Concluding my interview, I found myself in tears.
 They were not sad tears, but tears of gratitude and inspiration from my hour with this incredible lady.
 She made me realize how rare and precious true love is.

 Soon after our goodbyes, I found myself searching the TV for reruns of Gilligan’s Island for a dose of innocent comedy.
 Goodnight Gilligan.
 Sleep well on your heavenly island.
 Thank you for the laughs and your caring heart.

 And to you, Ms. Gilligan, thank you for your love and light.
 Thank you for your heart and deep commitment to the legacy of a husband who honored and cherished you.
 You have reminded us that true love is still alive and well and eternal.
 Thank you for your gracious lessons of gratitude and faith from the other side of the Island.

-Note: “Gilligan’s Dreams” is available for purchase at Amazon.com
+Note: “Gilligan’s Dreams” (Second Edition) and all Dreama Denver books are available for purchase at Amazon.com